 The mission of the Pediatric Gastroenterology Fellowship Program is to develop physicians who excel in their clinical care, are effective educators and life-long learners, and are able to develop new knowledge (research) to improve patient care.

 The Pediatric Gastroenterology Division has an active inpatient and outpatient practice.
 Fellows follow their own continuity patients throughout their three years of training.
 The fellows' continuity clinic meets 1/2 day a week, typically on either Friday mornings or afternoons.
-When not on inpatient service, fellows rotate through the quaternary care clinics (i.e., liver transplant, intestinal rehabilitation) as well as the faculty clinics during their first three months of training.
+When not on inpatient service, fellows rotate through the quaternary care clinics (i.e., liver transplant, intestinal rehabilitation) as well as the faculty clinics.
 They have the option to participate in those clinics throughout the remainder of their fellowship.

 - Transplant Hepatology Program: The Pediatric Gastroenterology Division currently has 3 transplant hepatologists.
 Our transplant volumes place us among the top 15 programs in the nation; the transplant outcomes are among the best in the country.
 In the State of Michigan, the U-M program is the largest, oldest, and most experienced liver transplant program.
 We have nationally recognized expertise in the study of adherence and transition for liver transplant recipients, and also are involved in multiple local and multi-center studies.